 Business casual to include slacks and polo shirt, open collar dress shirt, etc. Please no casual wear such as shorts, athletic shoes, etc.

 Direct contact hours are those four-hour blocks of time that you will spend in direct contact with those you are training to serve.
 In order to train effectively., there must be first hand exposure to those we serve.

 All of the meals are served cafeteria style with sufficient choices to meet nearly any dietary need.
 If you have specific needs please let us know.

 Meals are cafeteria style thus most needs can be met, however, in special case please give us plenty of notice.

 Because individual tastes vary widely it is hard to answer however there is variety and choice.
 In two chaplain events that I attended no complaints were received concerning the price, quantity, quality, and variety of the food available.

-We expect that you will use your cell phone while you are at the Academy but please understand that all student cell phones will be switched off during class time.
+We expect that you will use your phone while you are at the Academy but please understand that all phones will be switched off during class time.
 Calls may be made or received at other times.